Hatha Vs Vinyasa: Differences Between These Yoga Styles Explains

 Even so, the slower pace of Hatha yoga makes this style quite challenging, especially the standing poses.
 For example, you hold balance postures like Tree Pose and Warrior 3 for longer than in a Vinyasa class.
 By the fifth breath, you are really feeling the burn!

-Hatha yoga focuses on finding the correct alignment while Vinyasa focuses on the transition, linking one pose to the next.
+Hatha yoga focuses on finding the correct alignment, while Vinyasa yoga focuses on transition, linking one pose to the next.

 The Sanskrit word Vinyasa means “to place in a special way.”
 This refers to the sequencing of the postures.
 Vinyasa yoga has a very flowy style where you transition between the poses in a graceful, smooth way that makes it appear almost like a dance.